Tuesday, 16 February 2016

 A) Who was Lucy Rivett who died in 1834 and was buried at St Andrew The Less, Cambridge?
 See above.
 There is a possibility that this Lucy was the daughter of John Rivett b1806 and Lucy Garnham, who were married in 1827 (see below).
 John and Lucy nee Garnham were living 45 miles from Cambridge at Wortham all through the 1830's.
 However, daughter Lucy may have died when mother and/or daughter were visiting grandparents GGGGP John and Lucy Rivett nee Rodwell, who lived in Cambridge.

-Another possibility was that Lucy Kinck was actually Lucy Rodwell, as they seem to have been born around the same year.
-If this is the case, Lucy Rivett nee Rodwell, would have remarried later in life (her first husband GGGGF James Rivett died in 1836), and this second marriage may have given her the surname Kinck.
-However, this is at odds with the burial record for Lucy Rivett (not Kinck) 71 at Cambridge in 1844.
+Another possibility was that Lucy Kinck was actually Lucy Rodwell, as they seem to have been born in the same year.
+If this is the case, Lucy Rivett nee Rodwell, would have remarried later in life (her first husband GGGGF James Rivett died c1836), and this second marriage may have given her the surname Kinck.
+However, this is at odds with the burial record for Lucy Rivett (not Kinck!)
+71 at Cambridge in 1844.

 C) Who was John Hicke (1832-?)?

-The 1851 census listed James Rivett 39 having a servant named John Hicke/Hicks/Kink/Kirks (the name is hard to read) 19; b1832 Cambridge).
+The 1851 census listed the residents of 149 East Rd as James Rivett 39 and a servant named John Hicke/Hicks/Kink/Kirks (the name is hard to read) 19; (b1832 Cambridge).
 Often servants were actually relations connected to the family in some way, and John's surname resembles the surname of Lucy Kinck.
-In 1841 a 'John Hicks' 9 was living in South St with his widowed mother Charlotte Hicks 36, but is unlikely to be related.
+In 1841 a 'John Hicks' 9 (b1832) was living in South St, Cambridge (near Broad St) with his widowed mother Charlotte Hicks 36 (b1805).
+This was about 400m from James Rivett's house.
+Perhaps he was a grandchild of Lucy Kinck/Hicks nee Rodwell!
+John's mother may have been Charlotte King who married Robert Hicks in 1831 at St Andrews, Cambridge.
+According to the 1841 census John Hicks had a sister named Catherine Hicks born in 1834.

 21.0 Six Children of GGGGP John Rivett (c1772-1836) & Lucy Rodwell (1772-1844)